Skip to Content

 8. Bedford

-Bedford is a small town in Virginia framed by some of the most beautiful scenery in the state.
-The town is home to various businesses and cultural attractions, and its residents are proud of their community spirit.
+A short drive from Roanoke you will find Bedford, a small town in a pretty location.
 Bedford is also located close to several larger cities, making it a great place to live for those who want the benefits of small-town life but don’t want to be too far from urban amenities.

 Bedford is located in the Blue Ridge Mountains of Virginia and is home to the National D-Day Memorial.
 This memorial honors American veterans of D-Day, which was the Allied invasion of Normandy during World War II.